povsister/scp/README.md

 * Copy file from local to remote.
 * Copy from buffer to remote file. (e.g: copy from `bytes.Reader`)
 * Recursively copy directory from local to remote.
-* Set the permission bits for transferred files/directories.
+* Set permission bits for transferred files.
-* Set the timeout for transfer.
+* Set timeout/context for transfer.
 * Preserve the permission bits and modification time at transfer.
 * TODO:
   * Copy file from remote to local file/buffer.
   * Recursively copy remote directory to local.
   * Transfer speed limit.
-  * Performance benchmark for lots of small files.
+  * Performance benchmark/optimization for lots of small files.
 * Won't support:
   * Copy file from remote to remote.